 3. Taste Some Real Burgundian Mustard

 (5.5 hours drive from Calais)

-Although most mustard-loving tourists go to the Maille Boutique in Dijon, I much prefer the Fallot Mustard Mill – a bespoke family business that produces flavoured mustards in the traditional way.
+Although most mustard-loving tourists go to the Maille Boutique in Dijon, I much prefer the Fallot Mustard Mill – a bespoke family business that produces flavoured mustards in the traditional way (see below a few snaps of my last trip there with the family).
 And for the record, the blackcurrant mustard is simply amazing in salad dressing.

 If you’d like to make a night of it, and I wouldn’t blame you, I suggest that you choose to stay in Beaune – where you can visit the Hospices de Beaune, and the historic centre.

 4. Discover the Vineyards of the Côte d’Or